 On November 17, 2007, we entered into an agreement with Centurion Credit Resources, LLC to secure a \$1,000,000 revolving credit facility that is geared specifically to our business.
 As of October 2008, the company renewed its agreement with Centurion Credit Resources, LLC until November 17, 2009 and as an inducement to renew the credit line was increased to \$2,000,000, with additional seasonal increases to \$2,500,000.
-This credit facility, offered to us at market credit rates.
 Terms of the credit facility allow us to increase the available credit in increments of \$250,000 as our business grows.
-We drew down on this credit line for the first time on November 30, 2007.
-As of December 31, 2009, we have draw down \$13,527,068 and repaid \$12,460,514.
-We believe that this facility will adequately finance our at home diabetes diagnostics business through revenues rates of \$10.0 million per quarter.
-We are also entertaining additional proposed credit facilities with various hedge funds, commercial banks and a religious fund.
+We believe the existing facility is sufficient to finance our at home diabetes diagnostics business for revenues up to \$15.0 million per quarter.
+In June 2010 we began discussions with Centurion for an additional \$6.0 million credit facility to provide available credit to finance sales of our new at-home testing diagnostic product.
+In December of 2010, we executed our renewal agreement with Centurion for an additional one-year term.
+In January of 2011, we were notified of a discrepancy in the principal loan balance through confirmation requests.
+Pursuant to paragraph 6 of our amended and restated loan agreement dated December 31, 2010, any recourse that would have been afforded to us is negated by agreement to "remise, release and forever discharge lender..... from any and all claims, losses, liabilities demands and causes of action of any kind whatsoever, whether absolute or contingent, known or unknown, matured or un-matured".
+The discrepancy in balance was the result of an interpretation of the interest calculation and amount to \$573,004.
+At December 31, 2010, we have recorded a settlement expense in this amount.